Alumna rises through ranks of Tiffany & Co.

 Things began to change at RIT.
 Fava said roundtable project critiques buoyed her confidence as both an artist and individual — enabling her to more easily talk about her art and its meaning in front of others.

-“I learned to be dependent in making decisions and taking a stance for myself and what I believed in,” Fava said.
+“I learned to be independent in making decisions and taking a stance for myself and what I believed in,” Fava said.